 There are dozens of recorded dialects of Marathi that range from Grandhika to Kannada.
-An analysis of these dialects revealed the migration path of the J2b from Chhattisgarh State to Mumbai.
+An analysis of these dialects revealed the migration path of the J2b from Amarkantak (Chhattisgarh) to Mumbai.

 The above is a density map of the Jadhav dialect of Marathi, according to Census 2011.
-It revealed the migration path of the J2b from the Chhattisgarh State to the West Coast.
+It revealed the migration path of the J2b to the West Coast.

-The Census data also revealed that Odia is a mixture of only Grandhika and Mundari, and Telugu is a mixture of only Grandhika and Kui of the H on the East Coast.
-The three languages (Odia, Telugu, Marathi) were derived from the Grandhika of the J2b only after the global drought of 4,000 years ago.
-The original languages (Mundari, Malayalam, Kui) existed in India for 20,000 years.
-Tamil was the original Kui, and it was not touched by Grandhika.
+The Census data also revealed that Odia was a mixture of only Grandhika and Mundari, and Telugu was a mixture of only Grandhika and Kui of the H on the East Coast.
+The three languages (Odia, Telugu, Marathi) were derived from Grandhika, only after the global drought of 4,000 years ago.
+Tamil was the original Kui untouched by Grandhika.